lsst/schedview/devel_plan/tlbuilder.md

 #### ScatterPlotConfig / ColorStripeConfig

-Typed parameter bundles for controlling plot appearance.
+Typed parameter bundles for controlling plot appearance. `ScatterPlotConfig` now includes a `color_column` field (default `"band"`) that specifies which visit column drives color encoding for overlaid visit points.

 #### VisitDataSet

 Represents a visit source’s associated data, label, and stylistic options.
+The `color_by_band` field has been removed; color encoding is now determined by each scatter plot’s `color_column`.

 ## Design Viewpoints